 Being arrested and charged with a criminal offense can be devastating, to say the least.
 The legal process can be byzantine and overwhelming, especially if you don’t know how the system works.
-This is why you need to consult with an experienced Houston criminal defense lawyer as soon as you learn that you have been accused of a crime.
+This is why you need to consult with an experienced federal criminal defense lawyer as soon as you learn that you have been accused of a crime.

 Misdemeanors in Texas

 In the state of Texas, misdemeanors are offenses for which you can receive a maximum sentence of 12 months in a county jail and/or a fine of not more than $4,000.
 Misdemeanor charges are almost always brought by an arrest warrant or a summons.
 Common misdemeanor charges include marijuana possession, petty theft, simple assault, DUI, shoplifting, bad checks, and driving on a revoked or suspended license.

 These cases go first to the District Court.
 If you have received a summons, it will state the date and time to appear at the county courthouse for your initial appearance, also known as an arraignment.
 If you have been arrested on a warrant, you will be told when you have to go to court.
 If you are under the age of 18, you must have a parent or legal guardian with you at all court proceedings.